 Abstract

 Warming temperatures are altering communities and trophic networks globally.
 While the overall influence of warming on food webs is often context-dependent, increasing temperatures are predicted to change communities in two fundamental ways: 1) by reducing average body size and 2) by increasing individual metabolic rates.
-These warming-induced changes have the potential to influence the distribution of food web fluxes, food web stability, and the relative importance of ecological and stochastic processes shaping community assembly.
-Here, we quantified patterns and the relative distribution of organic matter fluxes through stream food webs spanning a natural ~25∘C temperature gradient.
-We then related these patterns to species- and community-level trait distributions of mean body size and population biomass turnover (P:B) within and across ecosystems.
-We predicted that 1) communities in warmer streams would skew towards smaller body size and higher P:B and 2) organic matter fluxes within warmer communities would increasingly skew towards smaller, higher P:B populations.
+These warming-induced changes have the potential to influence the distribution of food web fluxes, food web stability, and the relative importance of deterministic and stochastic ecological processes shaping community assembly.
+Here, we quantified patterns and the relative distribution of organic matter fluxes through stream food webs spanning a natural ~25∘C temperature gradient (5-27∘C).
+We then related these patterns to species and community trait distributions of mean body size and population biomass turnover (P:B) within and across ecosystems.
+We predicted that 1) communities in warmer streams would exhibit smaller body size and higher P:B and 2) organic matter fluxes within warmer communities would increasingly skew towards smaller, higher P:B populations.
 Across the temperature gradient, warmer communities were characterized by smaller body size (~9% per ∘C) and higher P:B (~7% faster per ∘C) populations on average.
 Additionally, organic matter fluxes within warmer streams were increasingly skewed towards higher P:B populations, demonstrating that warming can restructure organic matter fluxes in both an absolute and relative sense.
-With warming, the relative distribution of organic matter fluxes also appeared to be increasingly ‘non-random’, suggesting stronger selection for traits driving high turnover with increasing temperature.
+With warming, the relative distribution of organic matter fluxes was decreasingly likely to arise through random sorting of species, suggesting stronger selection for traits driving high turnover with increasing temperature.
 Our study suggests that a warming world will favor energy fluxes through ‘smaller and faster’ populations, and that these changes may be more predictable than previously thought.

 Introduction